azohra/ptolemy/README.md

   server2: %{...}
   ```

-  It is recommended that you start a ptolemy process via a suppervied process such as:
+  It is recommended that you start a ptolemy process via a supervised process such as:
   ```elixir
   def application do
     worker(Ptolemy, [:server1]),